Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: End-to-end benchmarking framework

 \subsection{Driving Policies}

-We divide our driving policies into $\pi_{AC}$ and $\pi_{\alpha}$. $\pi_{AC}$ represents the policy of AC driving agents that are trained using one of the 7 selected DRL algorithms, whereas $\pi_{\alpha}$ is the policy for adversarial driving models on the same DRL algorithms.
-Policies and their associated algorithms are mentioned in Table~\ref{tab:drivingpolicies}.
+We divide our driving policies into $\pi_{AC}$, where $\pi_{AC}$ represents the policy of AC driving agents that are trained using one of the six selected DRL algorithms.
+Policies and their associated algorithm symbols are mentioned in Table~\ref{tab:drivingpolicies}.
 Their usage is thoroughly explained in Section~\ref{sec:Steps}.